Switzerland's lead in the number of Bitcoin ATMs — a lesson for Germany

 2. Check the address carefully.

-Some devices require identity verification, especially for larger amounts.
-It is also a good idea to have standard banknotes with you.
-Very high denominations may cause technical problems or prolong the process.
+Some Bitcoin ATMs require identity verification, especially for larger amounts.
+It's also a good idea to have standard banknotes with you.
+Very large denominations may cause technical problems or lengthen the process.

-4. Check the exchange rate and commission before confirming.
+4. Check the exchange rate and fee before confirming.

 5. Keep your confirmation.